YellowJacket17/michaels-adventure/README.md

 }
 ```

-Map IDs MUST start at "0" in the JSON file, working down as 0, 1, 2, etc.
+Map IDs should start at "1" in the JSON file, working down as 1, 2, 3, etc.
-Map IDs are loaded into the game as the order in which they appear in the JSON file.
+Note that map ID "0" is reserved for the default map, which is not present in the JSON file.
-For example, even if the map ID at the top of the JSON file read "3", it would still be loaded into the game as map with ID "0".
+This is why map IDs should start at "1" in the JSON file, not "0".

 Tracks must be specified for a map.
 It is recommended to at minimum specify a track for a default map state "0".